Fondue

 1.

-Rub the inside of the pot with the cut side of the ½ garlic clove to coat the interior with garlic essence.
-Discard garlic.
+Rub the inside of the pot with the cut side of a garlic clove, letting the essence coat the surface.
+Discard the garlic.

 2.

-Over moderate heat, combine wine, cornstarch, and lemon juice in the pot and whisk to combine.
+Over moderate heat, whisk together wine, cornstarch, and lemon juice in the pot until smooth.

 3.

-Add grated cheese and stir occasionally until cheese is melted, about five minutes.
+Add the grated cheese and stir occasionally until melted, about five minutes.

 4.